Wills Power of Attorney Legal Advice How it Works Pricing

 Depending on the assets of the estate, there may be a need to engage other professionals to assist you in dealing with and distributing the assets of the estate.
 If you are unsure of any aspect of administering the estate, it is best to obtain legal advice.

-Once probate is granted, all liabilities of the estate have been paid, and all assets of the estate have been distributed, your role as Executor will cease.
+Once probate is granted, liabilities paid, and all assets of the estate have been distributed, your role as Executor will cease.
 However, it is important that you retain all documents and information relating to your administration of the estate somewhere safe in case they are ever required again.

 Is 2021 10 21 045904 trcf